 DAY 1 Juneau – Embarkation

-There’s nothing like a hearty greeting from your crew and some bon voyage bubbly.
+After a day of exploring Alaska’s Capital City of Juneau, there’s nothing like a hearty greeting from your crew and some bon voyage bubbly.
 With all souls settled in on board, you’re underway.
-From the bow, Southeast Alaska welcomes you with Coast Mountain views.
+The adventure starts now.
+From the first moment, your expedition team is all hands on deck - looking for the first whales spouts of the week.
+Out on the bow, Southeast Alaska welcomes you with Coast Mountain views.
 (D)

 DAY 2 Captain’s Choice

 We’re in the backcountry.
 The Tongass National Forest is a vast, infinitely discoverable place.
 Your Captain and Expedition Leader make the call on where we’re headed today.
 The seasons and movement of critters dictate every choice we make about location.
 The waters are calm and inviting.
 The guides help you gear up and lead your adventures into the woods or along gentler terrain in back meadows and mellow shorelines.
 By kayak or paddle board, this is your day to get familiar with the water, enveloped in the vastness of Southeast Alaska’s wilderness.
 Bald eagles dot the tree tops.
 Harbor seals bob up for air and slip under the water.
 Spouts from the humpback whale (or orca, if you’re truly this lucky on day one), pepper the horizon line.
 This is your introduction to Southeast, and it welcomes you in to learn and experience more.
 (BLD)